kedacore/keda-docs/content/docs/2.0/scalers/metrics-api.md

 ```

 When checking current metric this scaler sends GET request to provided `url` and then uses `valueLocation`
 to access the value in response's payload.
-The above example expects that used API will return response similar to this
+The above example expects that the API endpoint will return response
-one:
+similar to this one:
 ```json
 {
   "components": {